 |400G QSFP-DD LR4||up to 10km over duplex SMF||LC||CWDM4 wavelength||100G PAM4||100Glambda MSA|

-A 400G QSFP-DD SR8 can be connected with another QSFP-DD SR8 over a MTP-16 cable.
-This is the most popular connection using an MTP-16 cable to connect two 400G QSFP-DD SR8 transceivers directly.
+A 400G QSFP-DD SR8 can interop with another QSFP-DD SR8 over an MTP-16/MPO-16 cable.
+This is the most popular connection using an MTP-16/MPO-16 cable to connect two 400G QSFP-DD SR8 transceivers directly.

-QSFP-DD FR4 to QSFP-DD FR4 over duplex LC cable.
+QSFP-DD FR4 interops with QSFP-DD FR4 over a duplex LC cable.

 Q: What does "SR8", "DR4", "XDR4", "FR4", "LR4", and "LR8" mean?

 A: "SR" refers to short range, and "8" implies there are 8 optical channels.
 "DR" refers to 500m reach using single-mode fiber, and "4" implies there are 4 optical channels.
 "XDR4" is short for "eXtended reach DR4".
 And "LR" refers to 10km reach using single-mode fiber.

 Q: Can I plug a QSFP-DD transceiver module into an OSFP port?